sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-starter-mission-06/fiori-ios-scpms-starter-mission-06.md

     import UIKit
     ```

 3. The override `buildMenu(with:)` allows us to manipulate and create menu items for the menu bar.
-Implement the `buildMenu(with:)` method and read the inline comments carefully:
+Implement the `buildMenu(with:)` method inside an extension and read the inline comments carefully:

     ```Swift
     extension AppDelegate {